Coverage started 2009 March 5

 Figure 8 shows the initial evolution of the debris cloud just 10 minutes later.
 This figure uses the first TLEs released by Air Force Space Command as each debris piece was added to the public catalog.
 Since not all of the debris lines up well at the time of the collision due to limitations of the data (e.g., some of the pieces were just cataloged and are being propagated backward several months), the data was filtered to only show those objects within 100 km of the original parent objects at the time of the collision.
 That left 209 of the 419 pieces of Iridium 33 debris and 555 of the 998 pieces of Cosmos 2251 debris (764 of the total 1,417 pieces of debris).

 Figure 8.
 View of Iridium 33 and Cosmos 2251 orbits and debris 10 minutes post-collision

 Figure 9 shows the evolution of the debris clouds 180 minutes post-collision, almost two revolutions later.
 The spread of each debris cloud around its respective orbit is already becoming apparent.

 Figure 9.
 View of Iridium 33 and Cosmos 2251 orbits and debris 180 minutes post-collision

-Of course, the best way to see the evolution of these debris clouds is to view the interactive AGI Viewer file of the event, which is provided below.
+Of course, the best way to see the evolution of these debris clouds is to view the interactive STK Viewer file of the event, which is provided below.